 - Test and perfect your manual skills but replace the TCA with water until you are sure of the movements and the amount of acid to use.

-- Perfectly prepare the skin at least two weeks before peeling.
+- Perfectly prepare the skin for at least two weeks before peeling.

-- Rehearse the timing using a stopwatch.
+- Take track of the time with a stopwatch.
 Never go random.
 Timing accuracy is essential.